What exactly does alaska financial company do?

 Backed by Real Estate

-Your investment is secured by over 200 1st position real estate loans with abundant protective equity.
-As of Q4 2013, we had $27.3MM in assets backed by $55.1MM worth of real estate.
+Your investment is secured by a pool of 1st position real estate loans with more than 60% abundant protective equity.

 Your funds are invested in main street real estate, not Wall Street, which insulates your portfolio from the ups and downs of the stock market.